chuanqisun/htmaa-2025/src/posts/final-project/index.md

 ![Reinforcing LED legs](../week-12/media/weekly-assembly-04.webp)
 **Reinforcing LED legs with hot glue**

 With several hours of non-stop soldering, all the LEDs were finally blinking!
+I used heat shrink tubing to bundle the male jumper wire pins into groups of fours (TRRS) and twos (LEDs), color coded and labeled with a sharpie for easy identification.

 ![Testing all lights](../week-12/media/pulse.mp4)
 **Testing all lights in sequence**